mohammad-re2004/crypto-bazzar/README.md

 1. Clone or download the repository.
 2. Open the project in Android Studio.
-3. Run the project on an Android device or emulator.
+3. Run the project on an Android device or emulator

 ## Usage